Rethinking Neural Combinatorial Optimization for Vehicle Routing Problems with Different Constraint Tightness Degrees: Abstract

 \section{Abstract}

 Recent neural combinatorial optimization (NCO) methods have shown promising problem-solving ability without requiring domain-specific expertise.
 Most existing NCO methods use training and testing data with a fixed constraint value and lack research on the effect of constraint tightness on the performance of NCO methods.
 This paper takes the capacity-constrained vehicle routing problem (CVRP) as an example to empirically analyze the NCO performance under different tightness degrees of the capacity constraint.
 Our analysis reveals that existing NCO methods overfit the capacity constraint, and they can only perform satisfactorily on a small range of the constraint values but poorly on other values.
-To tackle this drawback of existing NCO methods, we develop an efficient training scheme that explicitly considers varying degrees of constraint tightness and proposes a multi-expert module to learn a generally adaptable solving strategy.
-Experimental results show that the proposed method can effectively overcome the overfitting issue, demonstrating superior performances on the CVRP and CVRP with time windows (CVRPTW) with various constraint tightness degrees.
+To tackle this drawback of existing NCO methods, we develop an efficient training scheme that explicitly considers varying degrees of constraint tightness and propose a multi-expert module to learn a generally adaptable solving strategy.
+Experimental results show that the proposed method can effectively overcome the overfitting issue, demonstrating superior performance on the CVRP and CVRP with time windows (CVRPTW) with various constraint tightness degrees.
+The code is available at \href{https://github.com/CIAM-Group/Rethinking\_Constraint\_Tightness}{https://github.com/CIAM-Group/Rethinking\_Constraint\_Tightness}.